Recurrent ecological speciation on Amber Mountain

-Starting in November 2016, the focus of my PhD has been one of the central questions in evolutionary biology: the origins of species.
+Since starting in November 2016, one focus of my PhD has been on one of the central questions in evolutionary biology: the origins of species.
 My project looks at ecological speciation—that is, divergence of two lineages as a result of differences in ecology.
 The concept of ecological speciation turns traditional views of speciation on their heads, because it can be the driver of divergence in any geographical context, be it allopatric, sympatric, or parapatric.
 Using ecologically distinct taxa in a common geographical context, I am investigating the principles of ecological speciation at a level that transcends individual examples.
 My focal taxa are three size classes of chameleon, which occupy the same geographical distribution but have distinct ecological niches.
 To control for micro-geography, and in particular the impacts of rivers on my study, these chameleons are complemented by one frog.
 The geographical system I am using for this study is Montagne d’Ambre, an isolated mountain in Madagascar’s extreme north that forms an almost ideal gradient from dry deciduous forest to montane rainforest over its altitudinal cline.
 Several reptile and amphibian species are known to have recently diverged or be in the process of divergence on this mountain.
-My project will be the most intense survey to date in Madagascar’s oldest national park, and will shed light on the distribution and composition of its communities, the origins of its native species, and the processes driving its high diversification rates.
+The fieldwork for this expedition was conducted at the turn of 2017–2018, and you can read about how it went here.
+Our surveys were the most intense to date in Madagascar’s oldest national park, and as of March 2018 we are preparing the first set of publications on the distribution and composition of herpetological communities, the origins of the locally endemic species, and the processes driving its high diversification rates.

 At any one time I am working on between five and twenty taxonomic manuscripts, ranging in scope from single species descriptions to whole genus revisions, to supraspecific taxonomy.
 While my main focus is on diamond frogs, I am also involved in projects working on many other cophyline microhylids, as well as Uroplatus and Geckolepis geckos, Gephyromantis frogs, Calumma chameleons, and scolecophidian snakes.